SHOP

 Space may be the final frontier, but it’s also a big selling point of the Skoda Fabia.

-If your motorway journeys involve transporting sizeable passengers and lots of luggage, this Skoda is a perfect choice.
+If your motorway journeys involve transporting sizeable passengers and lots of luggage, this used Skoda is a perfect choice.

 Although compact from the outside, there’s plenty of space and headroom both in the front and the back, and the boot is class-leading.